Verstappen wins Dutch Grand Prix equaling Vettel’s record

 Max Verstappen tied Sebastian Vettel for the most consecutive Formula 1 victories with his third straight Dutch Grand Prix win.

-Reigning world champion Max Verstappen overcame rain, Safety Cars, and a red flag to win the Dutch Grand Prix for the third time in a row and tie Sebastian Vettel’s ten-year record of nine straight victories.
+Reigning world champion Max Verstappen overcame rain, Safety Cars, and a red flag to win the Dutch Grand Prix for the third time in a row and tie Sebastian Vettel’s record of nine straight victories.

 The home favorite extended his championship lead over teammate Sergio Perez, who came in fourth, to 138 points with his 11th victory out of the 13 races run this season.